coatyio/coaty-js/docs/man/developer-guide.md

 `CallEventData.getParameterbyName(<name>)`, or
 `CallEventData.getParameterbyIndex(<zero-based index>)`.

+> To prevent security vulnerabilities, always validate the operation parameters
+> on the remote end and the operation results on the calling end.
+If invalid
+> parameters are encountered, respond with an `InvalidParams` error Return
+> event.

 If given, an (optional) context filter defines contextual constraints by conditions that must match a local context object provided by the remote end in order to allow execution of the remote operation.
 A context filter is defined by